Covid 19 coronavirus: Life blocking the highway for Bay of Plenty iwi Te Whānau a Apanui

 They also question the residents leaving the Te Whānau-ā-Apanui territory, to ascertain their intentions and remind them of lockdown precautions, of whom many were ignorant to begin with.

-The Te Whānau-ā-Apanui iwi are not allowed further east than Opotiki town, approximately 20 kilometres west of the blockade, to do their shopping or see a doctor.
+The Te Whānau-ā-Apanui iwi are not allowed further east than Opotiki town, approximately 20km west of the blockade, to do their shopping or see a doctor.
 As of March 30, they need a permit from the iwi leadership to do so.

 Technically the blockade is illegal, but the local police are nonetheless supporting it in a spirit of "community policing to be protective".